corsairmarks/ecumenopolis_trade/mod/README.md

 ## Compatibility

-Practically any mod, as long as it doesn't entirely remove ecumenopoleis or create the same colony type.
+Practically any mod, as long as it doesn't entirely remove ecumenopoleis or create/edit the same colony types.

 Built for Stellaris version 3.1.* "Lem."
 Not compatible with achievements.

+### Recommended Companion Mods

+[Trade Districts and Colony Designations Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=) to add upgrade the trade-focused colony designations and districts for habitats and ringworlds.

 ### When to Install